 Frozen treats are awesome rewards for those hot summer months, especially right after playtime or a walk.
 Luckily, you can make delicious treats for your diabetic dog, too, so he won’t have to miss out on the fun.
 Freezing plain nonfat yogurt is a great way to do this, though you can also freeze unsweetened apple sauce.
 Make sure anything you use is low in sugar and does not contain artificial sweeteners, as many of these can be toxic for dogs.

 Mix in some morsels of canine-approved fruit for a sweet surprise.
 Blueberries are full of antioxidants and vitamins (and they’re super yummy), which makes them a great choice.
 Keep in mind that fruit is higher in sugar than veggies, so even though it’s fresh produce, it needs to be given in moderation.

 With your chosen ingredients, just fill ice cube trays and freeze!

 With just three ingredients and about half an hour of prep, these treats are both easy and healthy.
-Liver is a nutrient-dense protein that gives your dog plenty of copper, vitamin A, B vitamins, iron, and zinc.
-Chicken liver is safe for dogs as well, but beef liver is lower in fat and calories, ideal for pups who need to watch their diet.
+Liver, the main ingredient, is a nutrient-dense protein that gives your dog plenty of copper, vitamin A, B vitamins, iron, and zinc.
+Chicken liver is safe for dogs as well, but beef liver is lower in fat and calories.
+That’s ideal for pups who need to watch their diet.